SICKAG/sick_scan_xd/README.md

 | Windows, native, no LD-MRS | BUILD_WITH_LDMRS_SUPPORT OFF | `cd test\\scripts && make_win64.cmd`                                     |
 | Windows, ROS 2, no LD-MRS  | BUILD_WITH_LDMRS_SUPPORT OFF | `cd test\\scripts && make_ros2.cmd`                                      |

-If you're using ROS, set your ROS-environment before running one of these scripts, e.g.
+If you are using ROS, set your ROS-environment before running one of these scripts, e.g.

-* `source /opt/ros/noetic/setup.bash` for ROS 1 noetic, or
+* `source /opt/ros/noetic/setup.bash` for ROS 1 noetic (End of Life), or
 * `source /opt/ros/foxy/setup.bash` for ROS 2 foxy, or
 * `source /opt/ros/humble/setup.bash` for ROS 2 humble.